tastytypist/scriptlets/README.md

 ## Attributions

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 Some parts of the source code in this repository may be licensed under different licences as specified in the source code.